Meuons/REST/README.md

 ## Links

-http://studenter.miun.se/~mama2006/moment5/rest/rest.php this is the address where the web service is currently hosted
+http://studenter.miun.se/~mama2006/moment5/rest/rest.php this is the address where the web service is currently hosted.